OPC Unified Architecture: History

 At the OPC UA DevCon in October 2006, in Munich the first prototypes were presented live.
 Various UA Servers have been shown on a Beckhoff programmable logic controller and an embedded test board from Euros.
 The Beckhoff PLC is based on Windows XP Embedded and the embedded controller is based on the real-time operating system Euros.
 The company Embedded Labs Ltd demonstrated an OPC UA Server based on their own C++ UA Stack executing on a single chip ARM microcontroller with 64kB RAM.
 In October 2012 the German Fraunhofer-Application Center IOSB-INA and the Institute for industrial Information Technologies (inIT) showed that an OPC UA server is scalable down to 15 kB RAM and 10 kB ROM and therefore usable at chip level.

+The current version of the specification is 1.05.06, and was released on 22 October, 2025.

 Specifications

 The OPC UA specification is a multi-part specification and consists of the following parts: